-An ESHRE Research Grant is awarded to the applicant's legal entity - the Beneficiary - that engages and hosts the Coordinator for at least the duration of the Research Grant, as well as the Associated Investigators (in case of a single-centre study).
-If the study would, however, be multicentre, the Participating Institution(s) should engage and host the Associated Investigators for at least the duration of the Research Grant.
+An ESHRE Research Grant is awarded to the applicant's legal entity - the Beneficiary - that engages and hosts the Coordinator for at least the duration of the Research Grant, as well as the Associated Investigators (in case of a Single-centre study).
+If the study would, however, be Multi-centre, the Participating Institution(s) should engage and host the Associated Investigators for at least the duration of the Research Grant.

-The Beneficiary (in case of a single-centre study) or each of the Host Institutions (in case of a multicentre study) must provide a letter of support at the time of submission of the extended proposal.
-At the time of approval of the Research Grant, the Host Institution(s), the Coordinator, and the Associated Investigators (if any) must sign the ESHRE Research Grant Project Agreement.
+The Beneficiary (in case of a Single-centre study) resp. the Beneficiary and each of the Participating Institutions (in case of a Multi-centre study) must provide a letter of support at the time of submission of the extended proposal.
+Furthermore, the Beneficiary must provide its explicit written acceptance of (i) the Terms and Conditions of Participation and (ii) the general provisions of the GPA.
+At the time of approval of the Research Grant, the Host Institution(s), the Coordinator, and the Associated Investigator(s) (if any) must sign the GPA.
 The Participating Institution(s) will have a supportive role.